Health Care / Service Experience

 Health professions schools are not only looking for outstanding students, but they also want to fill their classes with individuals who have something unique or unusual to offer their institutions.
 High grades and strong MCATs/DATs/GREs coupled with some service work and/or health-related experience will not necessarily gain you acceptance.
 Try to think about what sets you apart from other top applicants, and continue to refine and/or develop that aspect of your "portfolio."
 There is no "one" correct activity.
 We recommend that whatever you are involved in (e.g., significant research, service work with Native Americans, working with battered women or AIDS patients in a local community organization), just be certain to show a commitment to doing it well.
 Again, quality, not quantity, is important.

 Over and above simply participating in an already existing program, admissions committees are looking for evidence of creativity and innovation.
 Additionally, taking a leadership role that involves advocacy for some cause/program can greatly help your candidacy.

-Listed below are some suggestions you might use to pursue various types of service work.
+Listed below are some suggestions you might use to pursue various types of volunteer/service work.
 This list is not exhaustive, but the suggestions below are a good place to start.

 Check Local Hospitals